-By the end of 2012, a total of 3,107,062 persons in Finland had attained post-comprehensive level educational qualifications in upper secondary general school education, vocational education, polytechnic education or university education.
+By the end of 2013, a total of 3,164,095 persons in Finland had attained post-comprehensive level educational qualifications in upper secondary general school education, vocational education, polytechnic education or university education.
 In other words, 69 per cent of the population aged 15 or over had completed a post-comprehensive level qualification.
-The share of population with educational qualifications increased by one per cent from the year before.Statistical release
+The share of those with a post-comprehensive level qualification remained unchanged.Statistical release

 Statistics Finland / Educational structure of population

 The statistics on the educational structure of the population describe the post-comprehensive school educational qualifications and degrees attained by the population aged 15 and over.
 One qualification or degree per person is included in statistics: vocational qualification attained at the highest level of education/most recently attained.

 In examining educational structure, it is important to take into consideration the relationship between the different levels of education and the broad educational entity formed by them.
 In order to function, society needs a diverse educational base and the expertise generated by different fields.
 Maintaining a broad spectrum of education is vital for an effective society.

 For the overall development of society, it is important that education policy is developed from the perspective of working life and that citizens continue to possess skills corresponding to the needs of work also in the future.
 Achieving this goal requires that working life skills requirements and educational provision match each other better.